sindre0830/Weather-Events/README.md

 - You need to be connected to NTNU network with a VPN to run the program.
 If you want to run it locally, you will have to change the URL variable in the 'dict' package to ```http://localhost```.
 - Client Repo: *TBA*

-### Presentation information:
+### About:

-#### Pitch of the project:

 Our idea was to utilize the weather data at yr's API and match it with event-based APIs (concerts, games, whatever) to let users find the weather for the event time + location.
-We have designed 3 endpoints for this:

-Method: GET
-Path: .../weather/location/{:location}

-Which gives a basic weather report for the location.

-Method: GET
-Path: localhost:8080/weather-rest/v1/weather/location/oslo

-Which compares a base location with other locations.

-Method: GET
-Path: .../events/holidays/{:location}{?holiday=holiday}

-Which a user can pass in a location and a holiday, and our API will find out what the weather will be for that date.
-For this endpoint we are going to implement webhooks.
-Webhooks will be able to register for a future event and be triggered for example when the weather report for that event changes.
+For this task we have designed two endpoints and one webhook.
+The first webhook gives a basic weather report for the location, and the second compares a base location with other locations.
+The webhook lets a user pass in a location and a holiday, and our API will find out what the weather will be for that date.
+The webhook will be able to register for a future event and be triggered for example when the weather report for that event changes.

 In addition to these endpoints we discussed having this endpoint if we have the time for it:

 We use the ticketmaster API to register webhooks for a certain id to a concert(or such) there.
 It should return the lokation of the event and the date.
 Additionally the weather could be added in, but the weather report from Yr is typically only 9 days in time so we would have to notify the user via the webhook when the weather report is available.

-#### Technologies used:
+### Technologies used:

 - The technologies we are going to use are Firestore, OpenStack and Docker.
 - We are using firestore for caching.
 When a request is sent to an endpoint, we check if a similar request is already stored in the database.
 If that is the case, we get the data from there.